bishonbopanna/bishonbopanna.github.io/_posts/2018-03-14-dissecting-hello-world-spring-boot-web-app.md

        In the above step we created a package - "controllers" and added the HWAppController to this package.
        Now with this spring-boot does not know that it has to associate the HWAppController to a dispatcher servlet that dispatches the service to your method.

     Two options to fix this :

     a.
 In the Application.java which is the  class containing the main method, add @ComponentScan(basePackages = "io.github.bbop") right after
         @SpringBootApplication annotation.
 This @ComponentScan with basePackages tells spring to scan all packages under io.github.bbop and associate it to the servlet dispatcher.
-                    Servlet Dispatcher - is a listener that takes the incoming request and delegates it to the right method, in the right controller, using the path in the URI
+        Servlet Dispatcher - is a listener that takes the incoming request and delegates it to the right method, in the right controller, using the path in the URI.

-        Application.java:
+        <br>Application.java:

     ```js
     package io.github.bbop.hwapp;

     import org.springframework.boot.SpringApplication;
     import org.springframework.boot.autoconfigure.SpringBootApplication;
     import org.springframework.context.annotation.ComponentScan;

     @SpringBootApplication
     @ComponentScan(basePackages = "io.github.bbop") // ADD THIS LINE
     public class Application {

         public static void main(String[] args) {
             SpringApplication.run(Application.class, args);
         }
     }
     ```
+    OR
+    <br><br>
     b.
 Move the HWAppController into "io.github.bbop.hwapp" package and since the Application.java resides in the same package and since it has
         @SpringBootApplication annotation which internally has @ComponentScan, the association to dispatcher servlet happens automatically

 10. Stop + Clean + Start (bootRun) your App.
 Access localhost:8080/dissect-hello-world in your browser.
 You should see the below:
 <br><br>